 We believe that it is important for our directors to have a personal interest in our success and growth and for their interests to be aligned with those of our stockholders.
-Therefore, under our 1992 Outside Directors Stock Option and Incentive Plan ("1992 Directors Plan"), each outside director was granted a 10 year option to purchase up to 15,000 shares of Common Stock on the date such director was initially elected to the Board of Directors and received on each reelection date an option to purchase up to another 5,000 shares of Common Stock, with the exercise price being the fair market value of the Common Stock on the date that the option is granted.
-No option granted under the 1992 Directors Plan is exercisable until after the expiration of six months from the date the option is granted and no option shall be exercisable after the expiration of ten years from the date the option is granted.
-In 2003, our stockholders approved the 2003 Outside Directors Stock Plan ("2003 Directors Plan").
-The 2003 Directors Plan is substantially similar to the 1992 Directors Plan (which terminated in 2003), with the exception that each outside director is granted a 10 year option to purchase 30,000 shares of Common Stock when initially elected, and granted a 10 year option to purchase 12,000 shares of Common Stock on each reelection date.
-As of December 31, 2004, options to purchase 220,000 shares of Common Stock had been granted and are outstanding under the 1992 Directors Plan and options to purchase 162,000 shares of Common Stock were granted and are outstanding under the 2003 Directors Plan.
-During 2004, 45,000 option shares expired under the 1992 Directors' Plan.
+Therefore, under our 2003 Directors Outside Directors Stock Plan ("2003 Directors Plan"), each outside director is granted a 10 year option to purchase up to 30,000 shares of Common Stock on the date such director is initially elected to the Board of Directors, and receives on each reelection date an option to purchase up to another 12,000 shares of Common Stock, with the exercise price being the fair market value of the Common Stock on the date that the option is granted.
+No option granted under the 2003 Directors Plan is exercisable until after the expiration of six months from the date the option is granted and no option shall be exercisable after the expiration of ten years from the date the option is granted.
+Options to purchase 234,000 shares of Common Stock were granted and are outstanding under the 2003 Directors Plan.

-As of the date of this report, we have issued 226,550 shares of our Common Stock in payment of director fees under the 1992 Directors Plan, covering the period January 1, 1995 through December 31, 2003.
-No new shares may be issued under the 1992 Directors Plan, except for the exercise of options already granted.
-We have also issued 140,035 shares of our Common Stock in payment of director fees under the 2003 Directors Plan, covering the period October 1, 2003, through December 31, 2004.
+As of the date of this report, we have issued 224,733 shares of our Common Stock in payment of director fees under the 2003 Directors Plan, covering the period October 1, 2003, through December 31, 2005.